 Cross-sector partnerships between the following entities are eligible to apply for the award:

 Any partner can submit the application or a third party can nominate a partnership for the award.
 However, a representative of each partner entity must sign the application form.
 If there are any questions regarding award criteria and eligibility, contact the award team: firstname.lastname@example.org

-The 2023 application period will be open January 30 – April 14, 2023.
-Following an initial evaluation that determines 10 semi-finalists, independent judges will then score each submission based on criteria required on the application form.
+The 2023 application period was open from January 30 – April 14, 2023.
+Following an initial evaluation that determines 10 semi-finalists, independent judges scored each submission based on criteria required on the application form.
 These are then combined to create an overall score for each entry, with the 5 highest scoring entries comprising the P3 Finalists.
-Applicants will be notified of their progress in June (semi-finalist stage) and July (finalist stage).
+Applicant were notified of their progress in June (semi-finalist stage) and July (finalist stage).
 The winner will be announced at the 2024 Concordia Annual Summit in September.

 The judging process is divided into three stages:

 All submissions are assessed to ensure they meet basic criteria and eligibility.

 A panel of judges score each submission based on criteria required on the application form.
 Each submission is evaluated by multiple judges.
 All judges’ scores are totaled and the highest scores will determine five finalists by July 2023.